codisms/codisms.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---
 # Getting Started

 Last week in the Q&A session, it was mentioned that having a dev environment set up for immediate use would be ideal.
 This would include language like Node, Go, and Python, at a minimum.
 Maintaining an environment such as this can become a pain with various updates and having to deal with multiple version of things.